SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 0x20400000:    0x00000000
 ```

 The answer: absolutely nothing! `0x00000000` is an illegal instruction, which causes the process to trap and thereby sets the PC to `0x00000000`... which in RISC-V always contains `0x0` by definition and so causes an infinite loop!
+We'll get our code running later, once we've figured out how to get to this point on actual hardware.

 ## Booting on the HiFive1